 via – espanarusa

-The s’Abanell beach is one of the longest beaches on the Girona coast with over 2kilometers long.
-It stretches from the cliffs of Sa Palomera, where it blends in Blane beach sand to the Western end of Blanes at the river Tordera.
+At 2 kilometers long, s’Abanell Beach is one of the longest on the Girona coast.
+In addition, it stretches from the cliffs of Sa Palomera, to the western end of Blanes, at the Tordera River.

-The beach lies a narrow promenade is a popular place for walks and rest.
-During summer, the beach provides the necessary services such as sunbeds and parasols, showers and toilets, rubbish bins, decks for ease of movement, rescue centers, and first aid, also a dedicated area for beach games and water sports.
+Moreover, the beach stretches along a narrow promenade and provides a popular place to stroll and relax.
+During the summer, the beach offers the necessary facilities, including sun loungers and parasols, showers and toilets, litter garbage cans, bridges for easy movement, first-aid and rescue centers, an area dedicated to beach games and lastly water sports.

 3- Saint John Castle: